Step 1: Be prepared

 List the people and causes that you would like to remember in your Will.
 These are your beneficiaries.
-It's helpful to make a note of the charity registration number of any charity you wish to support.
+It's helpful to make a note of the ABN of any charity you wish to support.

 Consider who you would like as your executor(s); the person, people or organisations responsible for carrying out your wishes.

 You can remember the people and causes in your Will in a number of different ways.
 You should think carefully about these different types of gifts and consider their individual benefits.